High-Functioning Autism and Phone Use: Likely Reasons People With Asperger's Aren't Calling You

 Autism is a Communication-Related Disorder; Telephones are Communications Devices.

-OK, this is going to sound extremely obvious to anyone with a basic knowledge of high-functioning autism, but when people who have Asperger Syndrome don’t communicate with you via the telephone it’s not something you should take personally.
+Okay, this is going to sound extremely obvious to anyone with a basic knowledge of high-functioning autism, but when people who have Asperger Syndrome don’t communicate with you via phone, it’s not something you should take personally.
 You aren’t being snubbed, ignored, or shut out.
 Autistic people often have a hard time communicating at least some of the time, even if they are high-functioning.
 That is commonly considered the nature of the condition.

-If you are upset because your loved one with high-functioning autism is not calling you up, I’d like to ask you to read this page, so hopefully you can better understand why.
+If you are upset because your loved one with high-functioning autism is not calling you, I’d like to ask you to read this page.
+Hopefully what I share here will help you understand.
 I'd also suggest you get to know a bit more about autism in general because communication difficulties are what define the spectrum of conditions.

 I am not a psychiatrist, psychologist, or any other type of medical professional.
 I'm only a person who has been diagnosed with Asperger's Syndrome, an autism spectrum disorder.
 This page is written purely from my experiences and from my point of view.
 It is not intended to replace advice or treatment from a medical professional or mental health care professional.